-Archdiocese clergy gathered in May to reflect on priestly life today.
-(Absent is Fr David Gruschow of the West Coast who had to leave the gathering in time to catch a return ferry to the South Island.)
-Photo: Fr Andrew Kim parish community.

-Participants at the gathering shared their experiences of being a priest in the archdiocese, the rewards and the challenges.
-Challenges included the unsettling effects of parish amalgamations on local communities and meeting the needs of a culturally diverse formation for laity and priests, a collaborative model of ministry and harnessing the gifts of parishioners for mission.
+They also discussed how priests could support one another more through improved connection, communication and hospitality.
+In working towards a more Church, participants identified the need for ongoing formation for laity and priests, a collaborative model of ministry and harnessing the gifts of parishioners for mission.
 They saw their roles as empowering people, promoting the gifts of all.
 As parish leaders, priests are preachers of the Good News, builders of community and connectors of the parish to the broader local Church.

-They also discussed how priests could support one another more through improved connection, communication and hospitality.

-In working towards a more synodal Church, participants identified the need for ongoing

 With the shortage of priests, workload for priests was identified as an issue.
 There needs to be greater awareness among parish communities that priests cannot be as readily available as they once were.
 Participants identified many signs of vitality in their parishes.
 Mass attendances are steadily growing post-Covid and weekday Masses are well attended.
 There is a unity in the diversity of parishioners and an affirmation of different ministries.
 There are many active groups in Catholic parishes with members committed to living out their faith.

-Day out for Fr Dave

-Fr Alan Roberts

-Thanks to the generosity of Challenge 2000 in Johnsonville, Fr David Orange was able to enjoy a day out last month from his new place of residence at Aroha Rest Home in Taita.
+Day out for Fr Dave Fr Alan Roberts Thanks to the generosity of Challenge 2000 in Johnsonville, Fr David Orange was able to enjoy a day out last month from his new place of residence at Aroha Rest Home in Taita.
 After suffering a stroke in December, and losing the use of his left side, it was the first time in five months that Dave was able to enjoy the fresh air of Lower Hutt.
-Long-time friend Fr Eddie Condra and Challenge 2000 worker Felice, took Dave for a drive to the Petone waterfront, then to

-Eastbourne for lunch.
-As captured in this photo Dave is making progress and is now able to stand up and make a few small steps on his own.

-Come July this year he will celebrate his 60th anniversary of Ordination to Priesthood.
+Long-time friend Fr Eddie Condra and Challenge 2000 worker Felice, took Dave for a drive to the Petone waterfront, then to Eastbourne for lunch.
+As captured in this photo Dave is making progress and is now able to stand up and make a few small steps on Come July this year he will celebrate his 60th anniversary of Ordination to Priesthood.
 In the past 50 years, with the exception of a few years as parish priest of Johnsonville, Dave has served in the parishes of Lower Hutt, Wainuiomata, Avalon and hospital chaplaincy.
 This latter position has kept him busy presiding at weddings and funerals right up to the time of his stroke.
-Fr Dave still has his sense of humour and will welcome visitors at the Aroha Rest Home in Taita
+Fr Dave still

 Fr Eddie Condra (l) and Challenge 2000 worker Felice (r) with Fr Dave.
-Photo: Supplied
+Photo: Supplied has his sense of humour and will welcome visitors at the Aroha Rest Home in Taita.